CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 ==========================================================
 I have the kindle edition, which is again very poor and hard to read.

-This book is also mostly about the backend of a compiler.
+This book is also mostly about the backend of a compiler, focusing on optimization.

 My impression is that this book describes many algorithms in detail but then leaves out parts of the algorithm, hence you have to figure things out that are not described.